monaco89/nickmonaco-me/src/content/recaptcha-hook.md

 path: '/blog/create-custom-recaptcha-react-hook'
 ---

-Recently, I had implemented [Google reCAPTCHA](https://developers.google.com/recaptcha/docs/v3) v3 using a third party library for a website to protect public facing webforms from spam without an user friction. reCAPTCHA v3 is "invisible" so it does not show those "I am not a robot" checkboxes or picture clicking games, this does not disrupt the user flow by the client fetching a token from Google then verifying it later with a score.
-So when the user submits the request, the client fetches a token from Google which is then sent to the API.
-This token in the API request is then sent to Google again to return a score 1.0 being very likely a good interaction and 0.0 is very likely a bot.
-Based on the score you then do what you like e.g. return an error to the user.
+Recently, I had to implement [Google reCAPTCHA](https://developers.google.com/recaptcha/docs/v3) v3 using a third-party library for a website to protect public-facing web forms from spam without user friction. reCAPTCHA v3 is invisible, which means you do not have to show the "I am not a robot" checkboxes.
+The client will fetch a reCAPTCHA token from Google to be verified later on in the process.
+Google sends back a score between 0 to 1.
+0.0 is very likely a bot to 1.0 being a good interaction.

-This was working well to protect the site against bots until you run a Google lighthouse test and the performance score tanks because of reCAPTCHA network requests when the page initially loads (when not cached).
-Having a survey popup on many pages user hit added to the initial load times by multiple seconds.
-The solution was to lazy load the initial reCAPTCHA request until the user focuses on the form itself which is when I created this custom React hook that I will show you below.
+This was working well to protect the site against bots until you run a Google lighthouse test and the performance score tanks because of reCAPTCHA network requests when the page initially loads.
+The solution was to lazy load the initial reCAPTCHA request until the user focuses on the form itself, which is when I created this custom React hook that I will show you below.

 ```js
 import React from 'react';